uFlock/heka/README.md

 2. In the root directory run `npm run npm-install` command - this will install all the dependencies for both `/backend` and `/frontend` projects.
 Alternatively you can `cd %PROJECT_NAME% && npm install` manually.
-3. Optional: Go into `/backend` directory and run `npm run test` command - this will run all the jest test suites and will rerun every time the corresponding code changes so you get an instant feedback.
+3. Optional: Go into `/backend` directory and run `npm run test` command - this will run all the jest test suites and will rerun every time the corresponding code changes, so you get an instant feedback.
 4. Now run `npm run dev` command at the root of the repo to spin up the development environment with hot reload on code changes.
 5. Appropriate tests will auto run in the GitHub Actions CI on every push to the `main` branch or on any pull requests targeting the `main` branch.

 ### 🌳 Environment Files Explained

-***Disclamer:*** *I know that commiting environmet files is a horrible practice, however, the only reason this was done in this project is that there is no sensitive information of any kind involved and it is mostly for the convenience of the person assessing the task.*
+***Disclaimer:*** *I know that committing environment files is a horrible practice, however, the only reason this was done in this project is that there is no sensitive information of any kind involved, and it is mostly for the convenience of the person assessing the task.*

 `/backend` has two `.env` files: